MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 =====================

 An LFRic application is defined as an executable that runs one, or possibly more, LFRic models.
+Here, we distinguish the model from the
+application: the model is the core science code that could, in principle, be used in different applications.

 This section describes the structure of a simple application that runs just one LFRic model.
+The Momentum atmosphere running without coupling to an ocean model or to data assimilation systems would be an example of such an application.

-Here, we envisage an application that configures, sets up and calls the model to integrate field data on model meshes over multiple time-steps, reads input data, outputs diagnostics, and needs to checkpoint progress.
+Here, we envisage an application that reads configuration information, reads input data, sets up and calls the model to integrate field data on model meshes over multiple time-steps, outputs diagnostics, and outputs checkpoint dumps.

-Furthermore, it is assumed that the model uses the standard features provided by LFRic core.
+The application and the model relies on LFRic infrastructure that comprises the core code for managing model data, but may also use one or more :ref:`LFRic components <section lfric components`.
+LFRic components are self-contained packages of technical or scientific code.

 TODO: Add a diagram that illustrates a simplified calling tree.

 Running the Model
 -----------------

-The application will call the model via a driver layer.
-The driver layer may be standard or bespoke.
-It comprises an initialise, step and finalise stage.
-These stages need to be executed in sequence to progress the model.
+The application will call the model via the model's driver layer.
+The :ref:`driver layer <section driver layer overview>` comprises an initialise, step and finalise stage.
+The stages may be based on the LFRic :ref:`driver component <section driver component>` code.
+Where the component does not meet all of a model's requirement some or all of their code may be bespoke.
+The application will call the stages of the driver layer in sequence to progress the model.

 Prior to calling the initialise stage, data structures shared by each stage of the model need to be set up.
-An LFRic component provides a :ref:`modeldb <section modeldb overview>` data structure that aims to store all the data needed to run the model.
+The LFRic driver layer component provides a :ref:`modeldb <section modeldb overview>` data structure that aims to store all the data needed to run the model.
 Properly encapsulating all the data allows applications to run two or more models side by side, or to run ensembles of the same model side by side.

-For a model that uses `modeldb`, some aspects of the data structures held in `modeldb` must be configured prior to calling the initialisation.
+For a model that uses `modeldb`, some aspects of the data structures held in `modeldb` must be configured prior to calling the driver layer initialisation.
 Examples include setting up the configuration, defining the model name and setting the MPI communicator.
 Configuring these aspects before calling initialisation can allow multiple